rcghpge/rcghpge/README.md

 fn main() raises:
     print(about_me())
 ```
-TLDR: I'm Robert - this is my GitHub page to share programming knowledge with the open source comminity.
+TLDR: I'm Robert - this is my GitHub page.